ietf-tools/rfced-www/client/content/authors/rfc-style-guide.md

 Additional writing resources that may be helpful to authors:

 - [Britannica Dictionary](https://www.learnersdictionary.com/): This dictionary gives more extensive use examples and explanations than typical dictionaries.
 This can be handy for phrasal verbs, count and noncount nouns, and participles.
-The site also includes a grammar Q\&A log under the “Ask the Editor” tab.
+The site also includes a grammar Q\&A log under the "Ask the Editor" tab.
 - [Merriam Webster’s Dictionary](https://www.merriam-webster.com/)
 - [The Online Writing Lab (OWL) at Purdue University](https://owl.english.purdue.edu/owl/resource/678/01/): This page contains grammar and mechanics information.
 - The [Chicago Manual of Style](https://www.chicagomanualofstyle.com/)